 With the takeover of the institute management by Prof. Dr. phil.
 Erich Kasper in autumn 1993 the research focus changed to the development and production of high frequency components based on Group IV semiconductor solid solutions consisting of silicon, germanium and carbon (SiGe:C).
 The basis for this was the installation of a SiGe:C molecular beam epitaxy system, today's "A-MBE", for crystal growth under ultra-high vacuum conditions and adequate measurement and analysis technology.

-Since October 2008 the IHT has been run by Prof. Dr.-Ing. habil.
+From October 2008 until August 2021 the IHT has been run by Prof. Dr.-Ing. habil.
 Jörg Schulze.
 Since then IHT has expanded its research activities in the field of molecular beam epitaxy to a complete Group-IV-Heteroepitaxy dealing with crystal growth and doping of SiGe:C:Sn crystals.
 Since then, this has formed the basis for the three component competence fields: